-COVID-19 has impacted, and may, along with future pandemics or epidemics, continue to impact, our operations and may materially and adversely affect our business and financial results.
+Pandemics or epidemics have impacted, and may in the future impact, our operations and may materially and adversely affect our business and financial results.

-There is continued uncertainty about the scope, duration, severity, trajectory, and lasting impact of COVID-19.
-We continue to monitor the impact of COVID-19 on our business.
-The extent to which COVID-19 or a new pandemic, epidemic, or outbreak of an infectious disease may directly or indirectly impact our operations and results of operations will depend on multiple factors, including, but not limited to the ultimate geographic spread of the disease, the duration and scope of the outbreak, the emergence of variants, the availability and efficacy of vaccines, and government, social, business and other actions that are taken in response to the pandemic or outbreak.
+The extent to which any pandemic, epidemic, or outbreak of an infectious disease may directly or indirectly impact our operations and results of operations will depend on multiple factors, including, but not limited to the ultimate geographic spread of the disease, the duration and scope of the outbreak, the emergence of variants, the availability and efficacy of vaccines, and government, social, business and other actions that are taken in response to the pandemic or outbreak.
 We may be unable to properly anticipate or prepare for these events and, as a result, our business may be materially adversely impacted.